Building Large-Scale English-Romanian Literary Translation Resources with Open Models: Discussion

 \section{Discussion}

-Our results yield several insights into the current capabilities and limitations of LLM-based translation for creative content, particularly in the context of moral fables.

-\paragraph{Mapping of Results to Research Questions.} To structure our findings, we briefly summarize which results address each research question: \begin{itemize} \item \textbf{RQ1 (Cost-Constrained Data Generation):} Addressed in our empirical analysis of dataset creation (Section~\ref{sec:tf2-dataset}) and cost benchmarking.
-We demonstrate that a large-scale, high-quality English--Romanian corpus (\tftwoenroThreeM) can be constructed at negligible cost, owing to local generation with open models, with trade-offs in reference quality transparently analyzed in Section~\ref{sec:results}.
+This section synthesizes findings and maps them to our research questions. \begin{itemize} \item \textbf{RQ1 (Cost-Constrained Data Generation):} Addressed through our empirical analysis of dataset creation (Section~\ref{sec:tf2-dataset}) and cost benchmarking (Section~\ref{sec:results}).
+We show that a large-scale English--Romanian literary translation corpus (\tftwoenroThreeM) can be constructed under strict budget constraints using open models, while documenting the trade-offs introduced by synthetic, machine-generated reference translations.

-\item \textbf{RQ2 (Open vs. Proprietary Translation Quality):} Benchmarking results (Section~\ref{sec:results}) directly compare proprietary (GPT-4.1, Gemini, DeepL) and open-source models before and after fine-tuning.
-We show that parameter-efficient adaptation enables compact open models to approach, though not fully match, the performance of the strongest proprietary APIs on both BLEU and multi-dimensional LLM-based metrics.
+\item \textbf{RQ2 (Open vs. Proprietary Translation Quality):} Addressed via comparative benchmarking in Section~\ref{sec:results}, which contrasts proprietary systems (GPT-4.1, Gemini, DeepL) with open-source models before and after parameter-efficient fine-tuning.
+The results indicate that fine-tuned open models substantially narrow the gap to proprietary APIs under the evaluation setting used in this paper, while remaining more efficient and deployable.

-\item \textbf{RQ3 (Evaluation Rigor and Automation):} The automated LLM-as-judge rubric is validated in Section~\ref{sec:eval} and discussed here, with evidence that LLM-based evaluation (using GPT-o3) produces rankings and qualitative insights aligned with human intuition, though with caveats regarding potential model bias. \end{itemize}